For Montreal and Southern Quebec-, Click Here. Suggestions, comments? Send them to me at evan @ trashytravel.com

 The Garrison-197 Dundas St W, Toronto, ON M6J 1X3, Canada

-The Mod club-dance club with lots of big shows-not very mod
+The Axis Club FKA the Mod club-dance club with lots of big shows-never very mod

 Opera House-735 Queen St. E. at: Broadview Ave. phn: (416) 466-0313.
 Big space where Saint Etienne played, among others.